Shopify/react-native-skia/docs/docs/getting-started/installation.md

 ## Web

-To use this library on the web, see [these instructions](/docs/getting-started/web-support).
+To use this library in the browser, see [these instructions](/docs/getting-started/web).

 ## Playground